in28minutes/java-cheat-sheet/README.md

 calendar.set(Calendar.YEAR, 2010);
 ```
 #### Calendar get method
-LetÕs get information about a particular date - 24th September 2010.
+Let's get information about a particular date - 24th September 2010.
 We use the calendar get method.
-The parameter passed indicates what value we would want to get from the calendar Ð day or month or year or ..
+The parameter passed indicates what value we would want to get from the calendar , day or month or year or ..
 Few examples of the values you can obtain from a calendar are listed below.
 ```
 System.out.println(calendar.get(Calendar.YEAR));//2010
 System.out.println(calendar.get(Calendar.MONTH));//8